 The final stage of the purchase is undertaken in the office of a chosen Notary, who oversess thte signing of the Title Deeds (Escritura de Compraventa), by both the buyer and the seller. (or the legal representative, under a Power of Attorney)

-Once your new deed is signed by all parties and ‘notarised’, the you are now the legal owner of your property, your lawyer will register your deed at the local Land Registry office, the same day as completion or as soon after as possible.
-They will also register you as the new property-owner with the local council tax office, your utilities companies and, if necessary, with your community of owners, according to the agreement you have with your Lawyer
+Once your new deed is signed by all parties and ‘notarised’, you are now the legal owner of your property, your lawyer will register your deed at the local Land Registry office, on the same day as completion or as soon after as possible.
+They will also register you as the new property owner with the local council tax office, your utilities companies, and, if necessary, with your community of owners, according to the agreement you have with your Lawyer